egeaydin/Mousy/README.md

 Version 0.0.2:

-* The filtering system be inaccurate thus causing miscalculations on both velocity following position.
+* The filtering system is inaccurate thus causing miscalculations on velocity following position.

 Version 0.0.1: